FacebookXFlickrInstagramInstagram

 • PtO (Permission to Officiate) Safeguarding Training +

 This course is for readers with PtO, and for clergy with PtO who are not heavily involved in ministry, unless the Bishop’s Office requires certain delegates to do the Safeguarding Leadership course instead.
-2024 PTO/04 - Wednesday 10th July 1-3.45pm - Zoom - Book Here If you are not able to join any of the courses above please email amanda.sandland@derby.anglican.org to be placed on a waiting list to be contacted about future courses.
-Safeguarding training courses See More
+There are no courses planned at present.
+Please email amanda.sandland@derby.anglican.org to be placed on a waiting list to be contacted about future courses.
+Safeguarding training courses Select a course to view and book [module-556] See More

-• Raising Awareness and Responding Well to Domestic Abuse Training +
+• Raising Awareness of and Responding Well to Domestic Abuse Training +

 This course is required for all PCC members, churchwardens, clergy, readers, and many other church officers.
 It is delivered in one 90-minute session either on Zoom or in-person.
 It highlights this area of abuse which is a major issue in many of our communities, and looks at the indicators of abuse in the home context and how we respond.
 There are now many dates available for both Zoom sessions and in-person sessions throughout the diocese See More